-The origins and rise of skateboarding in 1970s California captured by Hugh Holland
+Photographing the origins and rise of skateboarding in 1970s California

 For Hugh Holland, it was very much a case of ‘right place, right time’ as he wandered the streets of 1970s California armed with his camera as the skateboarding trend began to explode around him.

 As Skip Engblom was arranging his Zephyr skateboard team in Santa Monica, kids all around Southern California were taking advantage of the severe drought that had hit the city and began to ride empty swimming pools and drainage ditches, surfing the concrete like the local-only waves by the pier.

 With new technological developments making skateboards a genuine alternative while the ocean was flat, the likes of Jay Adams, Tony Alva, Peggy Oki and Stacy Peralta were kickstarting the legendary Dogtown and Z-Boys skateboard era which would end up defining what we know of the sport.

 Aware of the counterculture movement which was gaining followers with ever-growing day, Holland followed the sidewalk surfing off Mulholland Drive through Venice Beach, parts of the San Fernando Valley, San Francisco and Baja California as skateboarding swept the West Coast with more scruffy and dirty teenagers hopping fences and skipping from the police while in search of a new bowl to ride.